 Après ski is an essential experience on a ski holiday and there’s no better place to regale friends with tales of your skilful slaloming.
-What’s off the slopes is just as important as the powder, whether it’s table dancing in your ski boots, or relaxing with cocktails or a fine wine.
-These are five of the best après ski resorts in Europe.
+What’s off the slopes is just as important as the powder, whether it’s table dancing in your ski boots, or relaxing with a fine wine.
+From elegant cocktail bars to party ski resorts, these are five of the best places for après ski in Europe.

+If you are looking for the best party ski resorts, try Val d’Isère.
 Within the extensive Espace Killy ski area with neighbouring Tignes, the après ski in Val d’Isère is as impressive as the awe-inducing Face de Bellevarde black run.
-Many of the best bars, cafés and clubs are all nearby, which means it’s easy to continue the party!
+Many of the best bars, cafés and clubs are all nearby, which means it’s easy to continue the party.
 Probably the best-known, the Folie Douce is compared to a live cabaret.
 With a pumping sound system, electronic DJs and dancers, it has a prime location on the mountain.
 Don’t get too carried away, as you still need to get down the mountain!

 Cocorico bar is at the bottom of the Solaise lift, making it a logical and convenient place to stop after a day on the slopes.
 Join in singing with the live bands, taking advantage of happy hour and trying to nail dancing in your ski boots.
 Other popular haunts include Le Petit Danois, Dick’s Tea Bar and The Fall Line, with so much choice Val d’Isère is one of the best après ski resorts in Europe.